Ishgartzall/FRMWK_laravel_project/README.md

 ## Solving the N+1 problem

 The problem on my posts page is that the number of queries needed wasn't optimized : whenever I loaded the page the system was doing 205 queries to search for the posts infos.
-The reason is that the at first the database was doing a `select*` of all posts but then, for each post the database was doing 2 queries : one to retrieve the author and one for the category.
+The reason is that at first the database was doing a `select*` of all posts but then, for each post the database was doing 2 queries : one to retrieve the author and one for the category.

 <p align="center">
     <img src = "public/img/capture_n+1_problem.jpg">